onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "There are no bad people, there are people with insufficient information to make appropriate decisions." - [Jacque Fresco](https://www.goodreads.com/quotes/883493-there-are-no-bad-people-there-are-people-with-insufficient)

+> "Unlearning is at the core of learning." - [How to Change Beliefs, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/how-to-change-beliefs)

+> "Forgetting used to be a failing, a waste, a sign of senility.
+Now it takes effort.
+It may be as important as remembering." - [James Gleick](https://www.goodreads.com/quotes/969425-forgetting-used-to-be-a-failing-a-waste-a-sign)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Healthcare
 ██████████████████████████████████████████████████████████████████